-Whether your coaching is face-to-face or by phone, most sessions will have a similar structure:
+Whether your coaching is face-to-face, virtual, or by phone, most sessions will have a similar structure:

 To accomplish all of this in the time allotted means that your executive coach will work diligently to keep the session " on target."
 This is not a time for idle chit-chat.
 Should the conversation begin to digress, your coach will pull it back on topic.
 If the digression has identified a topic that deserves fuller exploration, your executive coach is likely to recommend devoting special attention to it in a later session.

 In general, coaching and mentoring are more effective when conducted in person, face-to-face.
 But there are definite advantages to coaching and mentoring by phone or in an online format.